Walter Dee Huddleston: U.S. Senate

-In 1972, Huddleston ran for the United States Senate seat which was being vacated by retiring Republican U.S. Senate member John Sherman Cooper.
+In 1972, Huddleston ran for the United States Senate seat which was being vacated by retiring Republican U.S. Senator John Sherman Cooper.
 He narrowly defeated Republican Louie Nunn, who was Governor of Kentucky from 1967 to 1971, receiving a 51% to 48% margin.
-Huddleston ran the camapaign by repeatedly faulting Nunn for raising the sales tax when was governor.
+Huddleston ran the campaign by repeatedly faulting Nunn for raising the sales tax when was governor.
 Huddleston was reelected in 1978 with 61 percent of the vote over the former Republican Kentucky House of Representatives member Louie R. Guenthner Jr. of Louisville, Kentucky.

 During his Senate Career, Huddleston supported the Equal Rights Amendment to prohibit sex discrimination, but was critical of abortion rights.
 He endorsed voluntary school prayers and Kentucky products like tobacco, bourbon and coal.
 He supported price control through shifting some of the price to the farmers.
 He also voiced opposition to excessive drinking labels.
 He supported the 1977 treaty which ceded the canal to Panama and wished to limit covert intelligence operations.

 1984 campaign vs. Mitch McConnell

 In 1984, Huddleston's Republican opponent was Jefferson County, Kentucky (Louisville) Judge-Executive Mitch McConnell.
 McConnell gained political traction with a series of television campaign ads mocking Huddleston's attendance record in the Senate.
-McConnell accused him of putting "his private speaking engagements ahead of his Senate responsibilities."
+McConnell accused him of putting "his private speaking engagements ahead of his Senate responsibilities".
 Despite these ads, the race was very close, with McConnell only defeating Huddleston when the last returns came in (49.9% to 49.5%).
 The challenger was aided by incumbent Republican President of the United States Ronald Reagan's 20-point victory in the Commonwealth over Democratic challenger Walter Mondale of Minnesota, a member of the U.S. Senate from 1964 to 1976 who was Vice President of the United States from 1977 to 1981, in the concurrent presidential election.

 Post-Senate career

 As was typical of party members from Kentucky, Huddleston was known as a member of the moderate wing of the Democratic Party.

-After his retirement, Huddleston returned to Elizabethtown, Kentucky and began working as a lobbyist for railroad, tobacco and agricultural clients.
+After his retirement, Huddleston returned to Elizabethtown, Kentucky, and began working as a lobbyist for railroad, tobacco and agricultural clients.
 He also lobbied in behalf of Louisville-based health insurance company Humana and Capitol Holding, a parent of Commonwealth Life Insurance.

 In the late 1980s, Huddleston served on the National Board of Advisors of the Federation for American Immigration Reform, an anti-immigration group advocating for a lower rate of legal immigration.

 In 2012, Huddleston announced he was stepping down as chairman of First Financial Service Corporation.

 Death

 Huddleston died in his sleep on October 16, 2018, at the home of his son, Stephen Huddleston, in Warsaw, Kentucky, where he lived for the last one year and two months of his life, age 92.
-Mitch McConnell, who had later risen to the highest ranks in the United States Senate leadership, released a statement paying tribute to Huddleston's "tenacity," and stated that both he and his wife, Elaine Chao, were "saddened" when they heard of his passing.
+Mitch McConnell, who had later risen to the highest ranks in the United States Senate leadership, released a statement paying tribute to Huddleston's "tenacity", and stated that both he and his wife, Elaine Chao, were "saddened" when they heard of his passing.
 He was interred at Elizabethtown Cemetery in the town of Elizabethtown, Kentucky.